-Command Descriptio on

-Window Specifies the window that Spy is to monitor.
+Command Description Specifies the window that Spy is to monitor.
 When you choose the Window command, Spy displays the Spy Window dialog box.
 This dialog box displays information about the window in which the cursor is located.
-As you move the cursor from window to window, the following information is updated:
+As you move the cursor from window to window, the following information is updated: Window Item Description Window Handle of the window.

-Item Description

-Window Handle of the window.

 Class Window class.
 Module Program that created the window.

-Parent Handle of the parent window and the name of the pro- gram that created the parent window.
+Parent Handle of the parent window and the name of the program that created the parent window.
 Rect Upper-right and lower-left coordinates of the window and the window size in screen coordinates.
 Style Style bits of the window in which the cursor is located, the principal style of the window, and an identifier if the window is a child window.
 The principal style can be WS_POPUP, WS_ICONIC, WS_OVERLAPPED, or WS_CHILD.

-All Windows Specifies t hat Spy is to display messages received by all windows.
+All Windows Clear Window = hat Spy is to display messages received by all windows.
+Spy window.

-Clear Window Clears the Spy window.